kiranmv002/OOP-with-Java/README.md

 - counted vowels by looping through each character and checking if its a, e, i, o, u.

 ---

+### ✅ day 10 — classes and objects

+file → `Week4-OOP-Basics/Day10-Classes-Objects/`

+- class is a blueprint, object is the real thing created from it.
+- variables inside class are called fields, functions are called methods.
+- made student, bank account and car classes to practice.
+- bank account was fun — added deposit, withdraw and balance check.

+---

 ## 📈 Progress